joeromero/docs/content/cartodb_ui/cartodb_ui.md

 # What is CartoDB

-CartoDB is a tool to create map visualizations on the web.
-It features a geospatial database on the cloud that allows for the storage and visualization of data that is rendered in your browser.
+CartoDB is a geospatial database on the cloud that allows for the storage and visualization of data on the web.
 Using CartoDB will allow you to quickly create map based visualizations.
 Here are a few ways you can use CartoDB:

 * Upload, visualize, and manage your data using our web interface.
 Start at your [CartoDB dashboard][cartodb_login].